 - 11.1 An indicative capital programme for 2025/26 to 2027/28 was approved in February 2024 and the impact of this is incorporated into the capital financing charges included in the MTFP.
 This is included at Appendix 4. - 11.2 A number of capital bids have been made as part of the budget setting process.
 The capital bids received do not identify any funding.
 This means they would be required to be funded through 'prudential borrowing' or capital receipts.
 This would increase the capital charges in the General Fund, as a 'Minimum Revenue Provision' (MRP) is required, which effectively is a method of repaying the capital amount borrowed from revenue over the asset life and interest charges would also increase. - 11.3 Due to the challenging financial pressures the Council is currently facing it is not recommended to approve any additional capital schemes to be added to the capital programme funded by 'prudential borrowing'.
 It is recommended a list of priority schemes should be approved with a view to them only progressing if capital receipts are received and/or other capital funding is identified.
-If capital receipts are received, the Section 151 Officer in consultation with the Chief Executive, Chair of PFDC, the Leader of the Council and the Leader of the Opposition will need to consider the use of the receipts in terms of the need to repay existing debt to reduce revenue costs or to commence priority capital schemes - 11.4 The capital bids received are outlined below; some require more information to enable the schemes to be prioritised.
-A prioritised list of schemes will be presented for approval in the February Budget report.
+If capital receipts are received, the Section 151 Officer in consultation with the Chief Executive, Chair of PFDC, the Leader of the Council and the Leader of the Opposition will need to consider the use of the receipts in terms of the need to repay existing debt to reduce revenue costs or to commence priority capital schemes

+11.4 The capital bids received are outlined below and all are recommended for inclusion into he capital programme.